thotamohan/Clustering-on-Large-Datasets/README.md

 # **References:**

-Special thanks to Prof. Anna Farzindar and Prof. Yao-Yi chiang at University of Southern California for helping me in getting a clear understanding of the BFR algorithm theoritically and practically.
+Special thanks to Prof. Anna Farzindar and Prof. Yao-Yi chiang at University of Southern California for helping me in getting a clear understanding of the BFR algorithm both theoritically and practically.